jagprog5/PDControllerInterface/README.md

 - Left stick button is zoom in
 - Right stick button is zoom out
 - The right stick x and y is not used

-## An issue

-Please note that there is an [issue](https://github.com/zeth/inputs/issues/65) with this program.
-The controller input library being uses (see above) consumes reasonably high cpu *on some devices*.
-Under conventional circumstances, a library such as pyglet or pygame's joystick module would be used.
-However, these require an active foreground window in focus, which this application can not have (since the game window must be in focus instead).